Sustainability and Better Future Policy for Switchfoot Accounting

 Carbon footprint and Net Zero alignment

-We would like to have a certified carbon audit (or equivalent) and build a formal carbon transition plan during 2025.
-Having said that, we have probably done everything practical we can on operations.
+We would like to have a certified carbon audit (or equivalent) and build a formal carbon transition plan during 2026.
+That said, we have probably done everything practical we can in operations.

 We understand that the carbon emissions of our operations are a drop in the ocean compared to the impact of the advice we deliver to clients.

-We are exploring how we can measure and report our advised emissions.
+We are exploring if and how we can measure and report our advised emissions.

-During 2025, we will write to all of our suppliers and complete a review of their sustainability plans.
+In 2026, we will write to all our suppliers and conduct a review of their sustainability plans.

 What aren’t we able to do straight away?